INFORMSJoC/2023.0410/data/README.md

 # Datasets

-Due to the size of the datasets, the can't be uploaded to GitHub due to memory restrictions.

-To download the datasets, please run command:
+Datasets can't be uploaded to GitHub due to memory restrictions.
+To download the datasets, please run command in your terminal:

 ```bash